livethisdream/nextcloud-aio/README.md

     ports:
       - "443:443"
       - "80:80"
-    #network_mode: "host" # IMPORTANT: incompatible with docker desktop, blocks 443.
-Instead, in the Caddyfile, use `reverse_proxy host.docker.internal:11001`
+    #network_mode: "host" # IMPORTANT: incompatible with Mac OS X docker desktop, as it blocks 443.
+                          # Instead, in the Caddyfile, use `reverse_proxy host.docker.internal:11001`

   nextcloud:
     image: nextcloud/all-in-one:latest